inegmdev/pdf2txt-ocr/README.md

 ### Convert All PDFS in a Directory
 <To be Done>

+## 📃 Future Improvements
+- [ ] Add executable for Linux and Windows, for easier access.
+- [ ] Parallaize the conversion process (handling multilple files at a time).

 ## 🐞 Troubleshooting

 ### No such file or directory: 'pdfinfo'